pusher/pusher-http-php/README.md

 This is a PHP library for interacting with the Pusher REST API.

-Registering at <http://pusher.com> and use the application credentials within your app as shown below.
+Register at <http://pusher.com> and use the application credentials within your app as shown below.

 ## Installation